TomasVolker/numeriko/Readme.md

 - core: ArrayND interfaces and operation definitions along with a basic backend
 - complex: Complex number implementation
 - kyplot: Plotting module backed by python's matplotlib
-- zoo: Examples of use cases and experimental playground
+- sandbox: Examples of use cases and experimental playground